Drug addiction is an incredibly serious disorder with countless side effects. For instance, it can significantly impact the health of the addict.

 Miracles Recovery Center’s Approach to Behavioral Health and Dual Diagnosis

-There are several ways you can deal with behavioral health and dual diagnosis.
+You can deal with behavioral health care/mental health care and dual diagnosis in several ways.
 Until the 1990s, people viewed addiction and mental health as two separate issues.

 That means they’d address each disorder individually.
 This can slow down the recovery process and lead to several problems.